wdevore/Ranger-Go-IGE/Notes.md

 The audio generator works on values that aren't exactly meaningfull to users and that is what the external values are for.
 There is a converter to translate internal to external prior to viewing by a user.
 It is the internal values that are persisted.

+# QuadTree (QT)

+* Has a capacity and boundary.
+* Holds a root reference to a quadTreeNode
+* Contains() uses left-top rule for both points and rectangles
+* Query returns objects within given boundary